Aliases for HSP90AB1 Gene

 GeneCards Summary for HSP90AB1 Gene

-HSP90AB1 (Heat Shock Protein 90kDa Alpha (Cytosolic), Class B Member 1) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Pathways in cancer.
-GO annotations related to this gene include GTP binding and unfolded protein binding.
-An important paralog of this gene is HSP90AA1.
+HSP90AB1 (Heat Shock Protein 90kDa Alpha Family Class B Member 1) is a Protein Coding gene.
+Diseases associated with HSP90AB1 include Bronchitis and Gliosarcoma.
+Among its related pathways are Uptake and actions of bacterial toxins and Regulation of actin dynamics for phagocytic cup formation.
+GO annotations related to this gene include poly(A) RNA binding and protein kinase binding.
+An important paralog of this gene is TRAP1.

 UniProtKB/Swiss-Prot for HSP90AB1 Gene